JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 Kotlin Multiplatform.
 This application is going to:

-* retrieve data over the internet from the public [SpaceX API](https://docs.spacexdata.com/?version=latest) using Ktor,
+* Retrieve data over the internet from the public [SpaceX API](https://docs.spacexdata.com/?version=latest) using Ktor
-* save the data in a local database using SQLDelight,
+* Save the data in a local database using SQLDelight.
-* and display a list of SpaceX rocket launches together with the launch date, results, and a detailed description of the launch.
+* Display a list of SpaceX rocket launches together with the launch date, results, and a detailed description of the launch.

 The application will include a module with shared code for both the iOS and Android platforms.
 The business logic and data access layers will be implemented only once in the shared module, while the UI of both applications will be native.